mozilla-services/docs/source/token/index.rst

 result, and has support for multiple applications with the /node/<app> API protocol.

 However, this breaks horribly when we don't have centralized login.
-And adding support for browserid to the SyncStorage protocol means that we're now there.
+Adding support for FxA Authentication to the SyncStorage protocol means that we're now there.
-We're going to get valid requests from users who don't have an account in LDAP.
+We're going to get valid requests from users who don't have an account in FxA.
 We won't even know, when they make a first request, if the node-assignment server has ever heard of them.